mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 coffins.
 Few people return from this prison.

 Through a porthole, you can see the terrain below.
-Hundreds of kilometres of desert, scorched a chalky white-blue by the sun, without a single visible road or landmark or even a drop of water.
+Hundreds of kilometers of desert, scorched a chalky white-blue by the sun, without a single visible road or landmark or even a drop of water.
 The shuttle flits over dune after dune, rocking occasionally as a particular strong thermal buffets it.